dirkschumacher/transduceR/README.md

 # Examples

 ## Transduce
-Take the sum of the first 10 even numbers but it does not iterate through the full list < 0.2 sec on my old mac.
+Takes the sum of the first 10 even numbers but it does not iterate through the full list < 0.2 sec on my old mac.

 ```R
 transducer <- compose(filter(function(x) x %% 2 == 0), take(10))